dianqi-yuan/dianqi-yuan.github.io/_pages/about.md

 Thanks for visting my page!

-I am a dedicated demographer focused on elderly well-being.
+I am a demographer focused on elderly well-being.
 My research includes taste preferences and health in older adults and rural left-behind elderly, with publications in notable journals.
 I seeks to explore the impact of individual behaviors on health outcomes from a life-course perspective and investigate the interplay between social determinants and health.

 Primary Interests
 ------